tom-a-c/mermaider/.github/PULL_REQUEST_TEMPLATE.md

 <!--- Go over all the following points, and put an `x` in all the boxes that apply. -->
 <!--- If you're unsure about any of these, don't hesitate to ask.
 We're here to help! -->
 - [ ] My change required a change to the documentation
-- [ ] I have added tests to cover my changes
+- [ ] I have added/updated tests to cover my changes
 - [ ] Test coverage has not decreased